NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 **1.2 Arduino Kits**

 Kits are an excellent way to get started with Arduino.
-The traditional Starter Kit includes an Arduino UNO, a huge range of electronic components, and a hardcopy book with 15 chapters to help you get started.The Oplà IoT Kit contains all of the components needed to create outstanding IoT projects, while the Sensor Kit contains a collection of great plug-and-play sensors and actuators.
+The traditional Starter Kit includes an Arduino UNO, a huge range of electronic components, and a hardcopy book with 15 chapters to help you get started.
+The Oplà IoT Kit contains all of the components needed to create outstanding IoT projects, while the Sensor Kit contains a collection of great plug-and-play sensors and actuators.
 These kits also have their own dedicated content portal, where you can follow along with various amazing projects step by step.
 <img style="float: center;" width=700 src="PM/AD/Arduino Starter Kit Multi-language.jpg">
 <BR>
 Arduino Starter Kit Multi-language